feliciakiani/PolitikPedia/Machine Learning/Data/README.md

 for each text has been labeled to corresponding keywords, for example `Pemerintahan melakukan pembicaraan untuk memulihkan hubungan internasional.` and there are multi labels labeled to the text `Pemerintahan, melakukan, pembicaraan`

 ## More detail
 The dataset is entirely in Indonesian and pertains to the issue of politics.
 The labels are also balanced between non-political and political themes.
-This dataset was created by our capstone team, and we sincerely apologize if there is a mistake.
+This dataset was created and preprocessed by our capstone team, and we sincerely apologize for any errors.

 ## Dataset-semantic